Undergraduate minors: business administration; economics

 The Marketing Institute prepares students for today's diverse and competitive job market in many areas of marketing, including market research, brand management, marketing communication, advertising, and sales.
-The Marketing Institute is a three-semester program; classes meet during the day and students earn 6 elective s.h.
+The Marketing Institute is a three-semester program; classes meet during the day and students earn 6 s.h. of elective credit.
 Students also earn credit toward the Tippie College of Business experiential learning requirement, RISE.
 Undergraduate students apply in the fall; 16 are selected to join.
 Admittance criteria includes academic performance, leadership, interpersonal skills, and executive potential.
 Field immersion projects are a major component of the institute’s program.
 In the field projects, students work as consultants for a variety of clients, including multi-million or billion-dollar businesses, gaining hands-on experience in identifying and solving marketing-related issues and problems.
 In addition, students are advised and mentored by an advisory board of top executives from companies that include Kraft, Hormel, Mead Johnson, Kimberly Clark, Principal Financial Group, Neiman Marcus, John Deere, and Amperage Advertising & Marketing.
 The Marketing Institute and its advisory board work together to foster internship opportunities and provide career guidance that helps students use their skills and talents to develop rewarding careers.

 Pomerantz Career Center